microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     "estimator_list": ["catboost"],
     "fit_kwargs_by_estimator": {
         "catboost": {
-            "verbose": False,  # setting the verbosity of xgboost to True }
+            "verbose": True,  # setting the verbosity of catboost to True }
     },
 }